What is Stellar?

 While Stellar was designed to support digital representations of multiple assets and currencies, the blockchain has its built-in token dubbed the Lumens (XLM).

 As the bloodline of the Stellar ecosystem, XLM offers solutions for the ordinary Joe looking to evade expensive and time-consuming options when sending cash around the globe.
-The native currency facilitates value to flow within the network.
+Stellar’s native token XLM facilitates value to flow within the network.